 Pros: Offers the most control out of other options available.

-FTP (File Transfer Protocols) are partially similar to VPNs where you install them on your home computer and grant access to it from the Internet.
+FTP (File Transfer Protocol) is partially similar to VPNs where you install them on your home computer and grant access to it from the Internet.
 Normally FTP is unencrypted, which means people can easily monitor your files in transit and spoof your passwords.
 It may not be an ideal method from the security perspective, as you’d have to expose your FTP server to the Internet.

-Pros: Offers complete control to the user
+Pros: Offers complete control to the user.

 6. Remote Desktop Softwares

 Pros: Simple and secure way for remote file access.
-Cross-platform support
+Cross-platform support.

-Cons: Requires the remote desktop to stay ON.
+Cons: Requires the remote desktop to stay on.

-If you can afford to buy a NAS device or router then that can also help accessing your files remotely.
-If you have a larger network like a business with multiple file shares then you may set up a VPN server.
+If you can afford to buy a NAS device or router then that can also help you in accessing files remotely.
+If you have a larger network like a business with multiple file shares then you can set up a VPN server.
 However, we would recommend to not use VPN, SSH, or FTP servers unless you know what you are doing.
 If not configured properly, it can be a big risk.